Setting Up a Non-Profit Entity in Singapore - Part 1

 For guidance on business structures for starting a for-profit business in Singapore, refer to private limited liability company registration guide.

-A non-profit organization (NPO) in Singapore is a legally constituted organization whose main purpose is to support or engage in activities of public or private interest without any commercial or monetary profit.
+A non-profit organisation (NPO) in Singapore is a legally constituted organisation whose main purpose is to support or engage in activities of public or private interest without any commercial or monetary profit.
 When NPOs earn a “profit”, more accurately called a surplus, it is retained by the organisation for its future activities and unlike a profit making organisation, does not distribute its earnings amongst its members.
 NPOs are commonly referred to as Voluntary Welfare Organisations (VWOs) in Singapore and can be registered under the law as a public company limited by guarantee, society, or charitable trust.

 Non-profit organisations in Singapore:

 - are self-governed by a board of trustees or ‘managing committee’/ governing council, comprising individuals who generally serve in a fiduciary capacity;